 In the authors’ experience, employers can take a number of effective steps to maximize their attractiveness to desirable job candidates.
 The study provides in-depth details around six key actions to consider when recruiting:

 “Choosing a job is one of the most important personal decisions one can make, with heavy implications on one’s life.
 Therefore, employers can’t look at recruitment as just another corporate process.
-Recruitment should be about providing a positive and inspiring experience, and making a genuine human connection with the candidate,” said Kate Kavanagh, co-managing director of The Network, and a coauthor of the study.
+Recruitment should be about providing a positive and inspiring experience, and making a genuine human connection with the candidate,” said Pierre Antebi, co-managing director of The Network, and a coauthor of the study.

 Download the study here.